What is a plug-in hybrid car?

 Disadvantages of plug-in hybrid cars

 While regular hybrid cars tend to be more expensive to buy than their petrol-powered equivalents, the same is even more true of plug-in hybrids.
 Much of the increased cost is due to a more powerful, higher-capacity or more advanced battery than those used in regular hybrids.
 There’s also extra equipment required for charging directly from the mains and there may be higher manufacturing costs to produce the car in the first place.
-In short, the added technology and complexity of a plug-in hybrid will usually make it more expensive to buy than a normal hybrid.
+This means that the added technology and complexity of a plug-in hybrid will usually make it more expensive to buy than a normal hybrid.

 Plug-in hybrids: range